 3. What Sort Of Property Can My SMSF Purchase With Debt?

-You cannot however purchase a residential property off a member or related party.
+You cannot however purchase a residential property from a member or related party.

 The purchase can be off the plan if you have one contract for the end property as opposed to land and then the property.

-As the sole purpose test is to provide retirement income you cannot rent a residential property off your SMSF but you can rent/lease a commercial property to yourself.
+As the sole purpose test is to provide retirement income you cannot rent a residential property of your SMSF but you can rent/lease commercial property to yourself.